a couple of people standing in front of a wall covered in intricate maps

 Stage 7: Departing

 Employees have to leave, eventually.
 Maybe they've left willingly — retirement, a better opportunity, relocation, change in life circumstances.
-Maybe the company has to terminate their employment due to performance, company revenue predictions, relocation, etc.
+Maybe the company has to terminate their employment due to performance, layoffs, company revenue predictions, relocation, etc.

 Leaving might be inevitable.
 But it doesn't have to be a bad experience.
 Companies can take steps to approach the exit experience with an employee experience lens.